Boiga bourreti

 Boiga bourreti is a species of snake in the family Colubridae.
-The species is endemic to Southeast Asia.
+The species is endemic to Vietnam.

 Etymology

 The specific name, bourreti, is in honor of French herpetologist René Léon Bourret.

 Geographic range

-B. bourreti is found in central Vietnam.
+B. bourreti is found in central Vietnam between Kon Tum and Quảng Bình provinces.
+Its true range may extend into adjacent Laos and Cambodia.

 Habitat

 The preferred natural habitat of B. bourreti is forest, at altitudes of 500–1,500 m.

+Description

+B. bourreti has a wide dark neck band and dorsal scales arranged in 19 rows at midbody.